nfq-technologies/sylius-omnisend-plugin/docs/test_plan.md

 - All provided data should match data in order admin.
 - On order address data change All order data should be send to Omnisend
 - On order payment or shipment state change order data should be sent to Omnisend
+- On tracking code add action order data should be sent to Omnisend
-- On order cancel Order canceledAt date should be saved to database.
-And order data should be sent to Omnisend.
+- On order cancel canceledAt date should be saved to database and order data should be sent to Omnisend.

 #Events
-- Try to create new event without fields.
+- Try to create a new event without fields.
 Error should be displayed.
-- Try to create new event with same fields.
+- Try to create a new event with same fields.
 Error should be displayed.
-- Try to create event with different fields.
+- Try to create a new event with different fields.
 Event should be saved.
 - Try to sync events with Omnisend.
-Missing data as event name and event id should be prefiled in edit form.
+Missing data like event name and event id should be filled in edit form.